Reverend Lora Young

 Rev. Lora’s approach to ministry is collaborative, compassionate, and grounded in evidence-based principles of learning and human development.
 While her roots are in a traditional Protestant background, she embraces a theistic orientation enriched by warm-hearted humanism, Celtic Christianity, and elements of mysticism.
 Practices such as meditation, yoga, and a deep love of fiction provide her with balance and inspiration as she works to co-create a beloved community in the Salt Lake Valley.

-INTERIM DIRECTOR, RELIGIOUS EDUCATION (he/him)
+RELIGIOUS EDUCATION

 Reverend John Cooper